 Dr. Noémie Elhadad is an Associate Professor of Biomedical Informatics, affiliated with Computer Science and the Data Science Institute at Columbia University.
-For her doctoral work as part of the natural language processing group led by Prof. Kathy McKeown, she focused on multi-document text summarization of clinical literature.
-She was on the computer science faculty at The City College of New York and the CUNY graduate center starting in 2006 before joining the Department of Biomedical Informatics at Columbia in the fall of 2007.
-In 2013, she was named chair of the Health Analytics center, part of the Columbia Data Science Institute from 2013 to 2016.
+She obtained her PhD in 2006 in Computer Science, focusing on multi-document, patient-specific text summarization of the clinical literature.
+She was on the Computer Science faculty at The City College of New York and the CUNY graduate center starting in 2006 before joining the Department of Biomedical Informatics at Columbia in 2007.
+Dr. Elhadad was Chair of the Health Analytics Center at the Columbia Data Science Institute from 2013 to 2016.
 She is the Graduate Program Director at DBMI.

 Dr. Elhadad’s research interests are at the intersection of machine learning, natural language processing, and medicine.
 She investigates ways in which observational clinical data (e.g., electronic health records) and patient-generated data (e.g., online health community discussions, mobile health data) can enhance access to relevant information for clinicians, patients, and health researchers alike and can ultimately impact healthcare and health of patients.